-(1) From the data elements and sources, crime analysis personnel shall compile data into organized formats for subsequent comparison and analysis.

-(2) Data shall be arranged so the relationships between data elements may be established.

-(3) A system for ready retrieval of stored information shall be established.
+- (1) From the data elements and sources, crime analysis personnel shall compile data into organized formats for subsequent comparison and analysis. - (2) Data shall be arranged so the relationships between data elements may be established. - (3) A system for ready retrieval of stored information shall be established. - c.

-c.
 Analysis.
-Analysis of crime-related data and information shall be focused in four primary areas: crime pattern detection, crime-suspect correlations, crime forecasts and resource allocation.

-(1) Crime pattern detection shall be used to identify similarities among crimes that may be used for improved deployment and related purposes.
-At a minimum, analyses in relationship to geographic and offense patterns shall be correlated with suspect information, vehicle, modus operandi (MO) and related files to establish investigative leads and tactical recommendations.
+Analysis of crime-related data and information shall be focused in four primary areas: crime pattern detection, crime-suspect correlations, crime forecasts and resource allocation. - (1) Crime pattern detection shall be used to identify similarities among crimes that may be used for improved deployment and related purposes.
+At a minimum, analyses in relationship to geographic and offense patterns shall be correlated with suspect information, vehicle, MO and related files to establish investigative leads and tactical recommendations.

-(2) Crime suspect correlations shall be performed where indicated to establish specific relationships between suspects and offenses.
-Suspect identifiers may be drawn from the Marine Corps Authorized Criminal Justice Information System, MO files, suspect vehicle files, field interrogation reports, apprehension/detention records and alias files.

-(3) Daily and weekly crime patterns shall be used, in addition to other data, to identify established or developing crime patterns.
-Where the quantity and consistency of information is available, target areas or locations shall be identified to assist in tactical and patrol deployment.

-(4) Crime analysis personnel shall provide data and analyses that support resource allocation, performance evaluation and efficiency assessments.
-This information shall be sufficient for decision making in the following areas and as otherwise directed by the PM/PC:

-(a) Staffing in relationship to service demands and related priorities.
+- (2) Crime suspect correlations shall be performed where indicated to establish specific relationships between suspects and offenses.
+Suspect identifiers may be drawn from the, CLEOC, other information systems, MO files, suspect vehicle files, field interrogation reports, apprehension/detention records and alias files. - (3) Daily and weekly crime patterns shall be used, in addition to other data, to identify established or developing crime patterns.
+Where the quantity and consistency of information is available, target areas or locations shall be identified to assist in tactical and patrol deployment. - (4) Crime analysis personnel shall provide data and analyses that support resource allocation, performance evaluation and efficiency assessments.
+This information shall be sufficient for decision making in the following areas and as otherwise directed by the PM/PC: staffing in relationship to service demands and related priorities, determining patrol areas, allocating personnel, mode of patrol and number of officers assigned to specific units, assessing workload imbalances, evaluating response times, determining apprehension probabilities, and service times. - d.

-(b) Determining patrol areas.

-(c) Allocating personnel.

-(d) Mode of patrol and number of officers assigned to specific units.

-(e) Assessing workload imbalances.

-(f) Evaluating response times.

-(g) Determining apprehension probabilities.

-(h) Service times.

-d.
 Dissemination.
 The timeliness and format of crime analysis is vital to the usefulness of information generated.
-To that end, such analysis shall:

-(1) Be tailored to meet the particular requirements of patrol investigative and administrative personnel.

-(2) Arrive in a timely manner that allows a reasonable time for MPs/police officers and criminal investigators to develop and implement countermeasures and response strategies for the problem at hand.

-(3) Present in a manner that distinguishes conclusions from theories and indicates the degree of reliability of analysis conclusions.

-(4) Make recommendations for combating identified problems.
+To that end, such analysis shall: - (1) Be tailored to meet the particular requirements of patrol investigative and administrative personnel. - (2) Arrive in a timely manner that allows a reasonable time for MPs/police officers and criminal investigators to develop and implement countermeasures and response strategies for the problem at hand. - (3) Present in a manner that distinguishes conclusions from theories and indicates the degree of reliability of analysis conclusions. - (4) Make recommendations for combating identified problems.

-e.
+- e.
 Feedback and Evaluation.
-Feedback from PMO/MCPD divisions/branches in response to crime analysis and studies is essential to evaluate and improve the utility of this function and the effectiveness of various agency strategies, programs and tactics.

-(1) Crime analysis shall be accompanied by a request for feedback to track and evaluate the effectiveness of enforcement actions and countermeasures.
-Feedback will use Marine Corps after action format and include issue/topic, discussion and recommendation.

-(2) Operations Division and CID/ Investigations Branch will address the crime or other problem areas identified and utilize data provided to develop and implement enforcement tactics, strategies and long-range plans.

-(3) After appropriate action is completed, the feedback will be returned to the Crime Prevention Section or CID/Investigations Branch for impact analysis.
+Feedback from PMO/MCPD divisions/branches in response to crime analysis and studies is essential to evaluate and improve the utility of this function and the effectiveness of various agency strategies, programs and tactics. - (1) Crime analysis shall be accompanied by a request for feedback to track and evaluate the effectiveness of enforcement actions and countermeasures.
+Feedback will use Marine Corps after action format and include issue/topic, discussion and recommendation. - (2) Operations Division and CID/ Investigations Branch will address the crime or other problem areas identified and utilize data provided to develop and implement enforcement tactics, strategies and long-range plans. - (3) After appropriate action is completed, the feedback will be returned to the Crime Prevention Section or CID/Investigations Branch for impact analysis.

-2. Coordination with Other Criminal Justice Agencies
+4. Coordination with Other Criminal Justice Agencies